willtack/autoregulation/readme.md

 ![image alt text](images/image_1.png)

-Prep the transfer function analysis
+Prep the transfer function analysis.

 * If not done already, make a folder with these sub-folders and files![image alt text](images/image_2.png)

 * Copy all the tsv files into **Inputs**

-* In **outputs**, make a folder with each subject name (e.g. **h019**) by hand or run **makedirs.sh** in the directory and change the numbers at the top of that script to reflect the subjects you want
+* In **outputs**, make a folder with each subject name (e.g. **h019**) by hand or run **makedirs.sh** in the directory and change the numbers at the top of that script to reflect the subjects you want.

 # Running the analysis

-* The matlab file, **run_tfa.m**, performs the analysis by parsing the name, hemisphere and artery for a given tsv file, getting the time, ABP, and CBF time series from the columns in the file and sending that data to the **tfa_car.m **program which does the heavy lifting of the transfer function analysis.
-It then filters out the fields we want and arranges them into a key-value pairs which it saves as a text file.
+* The matlab file, **run_tfa.m**, performs the analysis by parsing the name, hemisphere and artery for a given tsv file, getting the time, ABP, and CBF time series from the columns in the file and sending that data to the **tfa_car.m** program which does the heavy lifting of the transfer function analysis.
+It then filters out the fields we want and arranges them into key-value pairs which it saves as a text file.
 It also saves the figures as .figs (which are only openable in matlab...we’ll convert them later to PNG)

 * IMPORTANT: in **run_tfa.m**, there are paths defined on line 4, line 74 and line 86.
 Edit these to your own path

 * Since **run_tfa.m** only processes one subject at a time, I wrote a wrapper script to loop through all the subjects and call Matlab to run **run_tfa.m** for each one.
 This is **batch_run_tfa.sh**.
 NOTE that it will loop through ALL subjects in the input folder.
 If some of them are already done, the simplest solution would be to temporarily put them in a different folder, run **batch_run_tfa.sh**, and then put them back in the original **inputs** folder.

-* IMPORTANT: like above, edit the paths at the beginning of **batch_run_tfa.sh** to reflect your setup
+* IMPORTANT: like above, edit the paths at the beginning of **batch_run_tfa.sh** to reflect your setup.

 * Run **./batch_run_tfa.sh**.
 You’ll start to see something like this: